varnishcache/varnish-cache/doc/sphinx/users-guide/vcl-hashing.rst

 Internally, when Varnish stores content in it's store it uses a hash key to find the object again.
-In the default setup this key is calculated based on the content of the *Host* header or the IP adress of the server and the URL.
+In the default setup this key is calculated based on the content of the *Host* header or the IP address of the server and the URL.

 Behold the default vcl::